 Only an attorney who understands how police officers and clerk magistrates tend to view certain cases can truly lobby effectively on your behalf.
 Depending on your criminal record and the circumstances of your arrest, Attorney Yannetti may be able to reach out to an officer or alleged victim and convince him or her to recommend that the charges against you be dismissed.
 There may also be a legal basis to prevent a complaint from issuing.
 The danger for an unrepresented defendant is his or her ignorance of both the legal and practical aspects to a clerk’s hearing.
 You may think that you are acting in a proper manner, while you are instead helping to convince a clerk magistrate that you should be charged after all.
 In many clerk’s hearings, it is the attorney who speaks on behalf of the client and the client does not have to speak at all.
 If you attend a clerk’s hearing without an attorney, that would obviously not be possible.
 Oftentimes, accomplished and intelligent people contact our office after having tried to represent themselves at the clerk’s hearing — and are bewildered that they ended up talking themselves into getting charged with the crime.
 It is then up to our firm to try to undo the damage that the client has done to himself or herself.
 You should not allow that to happen to yourself.

-If you’re facing charges for shoplifting, or drug possession, or a crime such as assault and battery, or another misdemeanor crime, Attorney Yannetti and his colleagues can help you prepare for a clerk magistrate’s hearing.
+If you’re facing charges for shoplifting, or drug possession, or a crime such as assault and battery, or another misdemeanor crime, Attorney Yannetti and his colleagues can help you prepare for a clerk magistrate’s hearing in Massachusetts.
 They can also take steps designed to persuade the magistrate to reduce or dismiss the charges against you.
 While there is no guarantee of success, you will put yourself in the best possible position to obtain a favorable result if you hire our firm — or another qualified firm — to represent you.